Clarence H. Geist: Death and legacy

-Legacy

-The bridge over the Intracoastal Waterway on Mizner's Camino Real is officially the Clarence H. Geist Memorial Bridge (1939), replacing a temporary swing bridge built by Geist.
+Geist Reservoir, a water source for Indianapolis, is named for him.
+The bridge over the Intracoastal Waterway on Mizner's Camino Real is officially the Clarence H. Geist Memorial Bridge, replacing a temporary swing bridge built by Geist.

-A Clarence H. Geist Memorial Organ (1940) is located at the Overbrook Memorial Church in Overbrook, New Jersey.
-Geist was the founder and owner of the New Jersey Seaview Country Club (1914).
-He was on the Board of the Lehigh Coal and Navigation Company at the time of his death.
-He owned a Philadelphia Main Line mansion.
+The Clarence H. Geist Memorial Organ was installed by the M. P. Moller company in 1939 at the Overbrook Presbyterian Church in Philadelphia.